 - (a) If the transaction or arrangement is a Related Party Transaction in which the Related Party has a Substantial Financial Interest, then consideration of alternatives in accordance with this Article V is mandatory.
-For Conflicts of Interest which do not involve a Substantial Financial Interest, consideration of alternatives is within the discretion of the Audit and Finance Committee. - (b) After disclosure and discussions with the Interested Person, the Audit and Finance Committee may appoint a Disinterested Director or committee of Disinterested Directors to investigate alternatives to the proposed transaction or arrangement.
-Alternatives must be presented to the Audit and Finance Committee and must be documented in the minutes of the meeting at which the determination is made. - (c) If alternatives are investigated and presented to the Audit and Finance Committee, then after exercising due diligence and giving due consideration for any such alternative transactions presented, the Audit and Finance Committee shall determine whether HT can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a Conflict of Interest or Related Party Transaction.
+For Conflicts of Interest which do not involve a Substantial Financial Interest, consideration of alternatives is within the discretion of the Audit and Finance Committee. - (b) After disclosure and discussions with the Interested Person, the Board or Audit and Finance Committee may appoint a Disinterested Director or committee of Disinterested Directors to investigate alternatives to the proposed transaction or arrangement.
+Alternatives must be presented to the Board or Audit and Finance Committee and must be documented in the minutes of the meeting at which the determination is made.

+(c) If alternatives are investigated and presented to the Board or Audit and Finance Committee, then after exercising due diligence and giving due consideration for any such alternative transactions presented, the Board or Audit and Finance Committee shall determine whether HTC can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a Conflict of Interest or Related Party Transaction.

 Section 5.2.
-Audit and Finance Committee Decision.
+Board or Audit and Finance Committee Decision.

-- (a) If alternatives are considered, whether mandatory or discretionary, and if the Audit and Finance Committee determines that a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a Conflict of Interest or Related Party Transaction, the Audit and Finance Committee shall determine by a majority vote of the Audit and Finance Committee members present at the meeting (where there is a quorum present) whether the transaction or arrangement is fair and reasonable to HT and in HT's best interest at the time of such determination. - (b) In conformity with the above determination, in accordance with HT's Bylaws, the Audit and Finance Committee shall make its decision as to whether to enter into the transaction or arrangement. - (c) If the transaction or arrangement involves a Related Party Transaction in which the Related Party has a Substantial Financial Interest, then a majority of the Audit and Finance Committee members present at the meeting (where there is a quorum present) is required in order to approve such transaction.
+- (a) If alternatives are considered, whether mandatory or discretionary, and if the Board or Audit and Finance Committee determines that a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a Conflict of Interest or Related Party Transaction, the Board or Audit and Finance Committee shall determine by a majority vote of the Board or Audit and Finance Committee members present at the meeting (where there is a quorum present) whether the transaction or arrangement is fair and reasonable to HTC and in HTC's best interest at the time of such determination. - (b) In conformity with the above determination, in accordance with HTC's Bylaws, the Board or Audit and Finance Committee shall make its decision as to whether to enter into the transaction or arrangement. - (c) If the transaction or arrangement involves a Related Party Transaction in which the Related Party has a Substantial Financial Interest, then a majority of the Board or Audit and Finance Committee members present at the meeting (where there is a quorum present) is required in order to approve such transaction.

 Section 5.3.
 Documentation Required.
-In connection with all actual or possible Conflicts of Interest and Related Party Transactions, the Audit and Finance Committee shall document in the minutes of the meeting at which such determinations are made the following:
+In connection with all actual or possible Conflicts of Interest and Related Party Transactions, the Board or Audit and Finance Committee shall document in the minutes of the meeting at which such determinations are made the following: